 Francine A. LeFrak is the daughter of the late Samuel J. LeFrak and Ethel Stone LeFrak ’41, who served as a Barnard trustee from 1981 to 1985.

 To create the physical space for the Francine A. LeFrak Foundation Center for Well-Being, we plan to renovate the first floor of the former gymnasium in Barnard Hall.
 Here, students will be able to learn about and access the full range of initiatives intended to support all aspects of well-being.
-Design and planning of the Francine A. LeFrak Foundation Center for Well-Being will begin in early 2021.
+Design and planning of the Francine A. LeFrak Foundation Center for Well-Being began in early 2021.

 Construction of the new spaces is expected to begin in January 2022, with the Center being fully operational by the beginning of the 2023–24 academic year.

 To make an online gift to the Francine LeFrak Center, please click the button below.
 If you would like to discuss the Francine LeFrak Center’s fundraising priorities in greater detail, please contact Kate Martinez, Assistant Vice President for Development and Alumnae Relations, at (212) 853-8329 or email@example.com.